News We Recently Launched AD Migrator and AD Reporter.

 The output of this command will display the database header.
 Check the State field in the list.
 If it shows a Dirty Shutdown state, then we need to repair the Exchange database.
 However, if it shows the state as Clean Shutdown, then the database is in a healthy state and can be mounted to the Server.

 This recovery type only works when there is minimal corruption in the Exchange database.
-This command will replay the transaction log files and brings the database from a Dirty Shutdown to a Clean Shutdown state.
+This command will replay the transaction log files and bring the database from a Dirty Shutdown to a Clean Shutdown state.
 Additionally, this command ensures that no data is lost throughout the process.

 The command to repair Exchange databases is as follows: